Biden administration preparing to announce border executive action as early as Tuesday - KESQ

 (CNN) — The Biden administration is preparing to roll out a sweeping border executive action as early as Tuesday, according to two sources familiar with the discussions, who cautioned that timing is fluid.

+Edinburg Mayor Ramiro Garza confirmed to CNN that the administration contacted him on Saturday to attend a Tuesday event at the White House.

-The executive action is expected to be reminiscent of a controversial measure from the Trump era.
+The order is expected to be reminiscent of a controversial measure from the Trump era.
 It involves using an authority known as 212f between ports of entry to try to clamp down on unlawful border crossings.

 “While Congressional Republicans chose to stand in the way of additional border enforcement, President Biden will not stop fighting to deliver the resources that border and immigration personnel need to secure our border,” a White House spokesperson said in a statement.
 “As we have said before, the Administration continues to explore a series of policy options and we remain committed to taking action to address our broken immigration system.”